carloshdezbueno/carloshdezbueno/README.md

 # Hey there!
 I'm Carlos Hernandez-Bueno Regojo

-I am Carlos, a 21 year old computer science student, and enthusiast of web, microservices and mobile app developement.
+I am Carlos, a 22 year old computer science student, and enthusiast of web, microservices and mobile app developement.

 ## 👨‍🎓 About Me
 - 💼 Active searching for job !!!
-- 📚 Currently finishing the bussiness administration degree after finishing Computer science degree at the Pontificial University of Salamanca.
+- 📚 Currently studying a double master in Computer Engineering and Cybersecurity at Carlos III University in Madrid, after finishing bussiness administration and Computer engineering degrees at the Pontificial University of Salamanca.
 - 🌱 Improving my fullstack developer 🚀 skills.
 Currently focused in deeping my knoledge in web development learning a full JavaScript stack.

 ## 🌱  Currently learning